kittykatattack/sound.js/README.md

-Sound for Games
+Sound.js
 ===============

-"Sound for Games" is micro-library that lets you load, play and generate sound effects and music for games and interactive applications.
+"Sound.js" is micro-library that lets you load, play and generate sound effects and music for games and interactive applications.
 It's very small: less than 800 lines of code and no dependencies.
 [Click here to try an interactive demo.](https://cdn.rawgit.com/kittykatattack/soundForGames/master/index.html)